wbudic/LifeLog/Current Development Check List.md

 ## Bugs

 ### v.
 1.9 Encountered/Fixed
+* Bug 22 - Delete selection of entries not working after a while, db fix in config page required.
+* Bug 21 - Income sum for year in stats is displayed wrong.
 * &#10004 Bug 20 - Autologin bypasses, wanted new alias login (on logoff).

 ### v.
 1.8 Encountered/Fixed